dnoeth/AdventureWorksDW_Teradata/README.md

  CREATE DATABASE AdventureWorksDW AS PERM = 500e+06;
 ```

- 3. Modify the file `AWDWrestore.arc` to match your target system.
+ 3. Modify the `AWDWrestore.arc` script to match your target system.

  4. Open a *terminal* window and run